Skip to main content

 This locally produced estrogen can then act on estrogen receptors to promote vasodilation, providing a mechanism for some of testosterone’s vascular benefits in men.
 Studies using aromatase inhibitors have shown that blocking this conversion can impair endothelial function in men, highlighting the importance of this pathway.

 Beyond its conversion to estrogen, testosterone itself can induce vasodilation through non-genomic mechanisms, possibly involving the modulation of ion channels in vascular smooth muscle cells.
 The accumulated evidence from recent large-scale trials suggests that for men with confirmed hypogonadism, the net effect of restoring testosterone to a physiological range is a reduction in cardiovascular risk.
-This is likely achieved through a combination of improved systemic and direct beneficial actions on the blood vessels.
+This is likely achieved through a combination of improved systemic metabolic health and direct beneficial actions on the blood vessels.

 The table below outlines the specific molecular effects of sex hormones on key vascular health markers.